Fabian-G/quest/docs/tracking.md

   Total               0:17:14
 ```

-You can also configure which todo.txt tag should be included as timewarrior tags.
+You can also configure which todo.txt tag should be included as Timewarrior tags.
 This is useful when you want to include some metadata like a ticket id.

 ```toml